susestudio/studio-help/800_api/920_v2/000_index.md

 # SUSE Studio User API v2.0

-SUSE Studio offers a RESTful API, which can be accessed entirely via HTTP.
+SUSE Studio offers a RESTful API, which can be accessed entirely via HTTPS.

 The Studio API uses HTTP Basic authentication.